SGNL-ai/adapter-template/README.md

 By default, the adapter should listen on port 8080.

-Using Postman, you can send a gRPC request to the adapter server.
+Using Postman, you can send a gRPC request to the adapter.

 1. Define the [`GetPage` Protobuf definition](https://github.com/SGNL-ai/adapter-framework/blob/f2cafb0d963b54c350350967906ce59776d720a1/api/adapter/v1/adapter.proto).